rf2803-ux/unicc_ai_safety_lab_sp26/README.md

 5. sends that `SystemCase` through the same expert evaluation pipeline

 This repository ingestion is deterministic and evidence-driven.
 It does not depend on an LLM to decide which files to inspect.

+## App / Endpoint Runtime Probing

+The app also supports runtime evaluation of live targets through the `App / Endpoint URL` tab.

+Current runtime support is intentionally scoped to:

+- JSON API endpoints
+- simple public HTML forms

+The runtime probe flow:

+1. loads the target URL
+2. auto-detects or uses the selected runtime mode
+3. sends a small set of safe, text-only probes
+4. captures request/response observations
+5. converts those observations into a `SystemCase`
+6. sends that case through the same expert evaluation pipeline

+### Current runtime limitations

+The current runtime mode does **not** attempt to support:

+- login or authenticated flows
+- JavaScript-heavy apps
+- browser automation
+- file uploads
+- multi-step workflows

+If a runtime target falls outside those constraints, the app should surface that limitation in preview or error handling rather than crashing.

 ## Verdict Mapping